 StudySoup.com published a useful article to advance this topic.
 They summarize some key data about the increasing demand for student mental health services.
 While most 4-year public universities do have a student health center that offers mental wellness support, much of what they’re able to offer students is limited.
 According to StudySoup, “we surveyed 4-year public university student health centers about whether or not they feel they have the resources necessary to help students in need.
 Of those we spoke with, 55% reported that they don’t have all of the resources necessary to support student wellness needs.
 The majority of those pointed to a lack of funding while many also expressed a need for more counselors.”

-Our tips for parents include our take on suggestions from the JED Foundation. how to access resources available to your student on campus.
+Our tips for parents include our take on suggestions from the JED Foundation.
+How to access resources available to your student on campus.

 - Know the signs and symptoms of emotional disorders as well as the warning signs for suicide.
 It is common for mental health problems to appear for the first time during the college years, so you may want to familiarize yourself with their signs and symptoms.

-- Find out whom to call at the college if you’re concerned about your child’s emotional well-being.
+- Find out whom to call at the college if you’re concerned about your student’s emotional well-being.
 It may be helpful to create a list of key campus contacts (form provided) and keep it in a convenient place.
 Always keep the list up-to-date.

 - Have contact phone numbers available.
-We suggest that all college parents have these numbers not only for their own children but for friends and others who may be aware of a student who may be in need.
+We suggest that all college parents have these numbers not only for their own student but for friends and others who may be aware of a student who may be in need.

 Lastly – as we have suggested in prior posts, please take a few minutes to watch this video.
 The National Alliance for Mental Illness created this video based on the guide Starting the Conversation: College and Your Mental Health developed in partnership with The Jed Foundation.

 Please share this video and discussion with your fellow parents.
 Your courage to discuss mental health issues is vital to building the capacity and awareness for students to remain healthy.